Liftric/cognito-idp/README.md

 #### Respond To Auth Challenge

-Responds to the auth token response of the sign in response.
+Responds to the auth challenge of the sign in response.

 ```kotlin
 val challengeResponses = mapOf<String, String>()